 Dr. Judith Pine

 It is highly recommended that transfer students seek advisement in their first quarter at Western.
 This advising session will help determine what prerequisite classes are necessary to register for in order to declare a major.
 It is important to note that incoming transfer students register according to the number of credits earned at the time of entry to Western.
-Any difficulties with registration should be directed to the Anthropology Main Office at (360) 650-3620.
+You may contact Dr. Pine directly to schedule an advising appointment: email@example.com.

 It is recommended that transfer students interested in the Anthropology/Biology major complete a year of chemistry and biology before entering the program.
 Fulfilling these courses prior to entering Western, may considerably shorten the number of quarters necessary to complete the major.
 Pre-Med advising is also available by Dr. George Kriz in the Chemistry Dept. Students are welcome to contact the Anthropology Department office at (360) 650-3620 or the Biology Department for more information.